Quick-Start Guide

 added - The complete diff that shows you all integration spots (if you want to go fast)

-Handling dependencies and features
+Handling dependencies

 and QueryMsg

-used in your contracts:
+used in your contracts.

 Refer above to Adding cw-orch